HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/New-KernelModeWDACConfig.md

 * `-PrepMode`: Deploys the Strict Kernel-mode WDAC policy in Audit mode, preparing the system for an Audit.

-* `-AuditAndEnforce`: Audits the system using event logs for any blocked drivers, generates and deploys the final Strict Kernel-mode WDAC policy on the system.
+* `-AuditAndEnforce`: Audits the system using event logs for any blocked drivers, generates the final Strict Kernel-mode WDAC policy.

 * `-EVSigners`: Uses EVSigners policy rule option.
 If you want to use this parameter, make sure you use it for both PrepMode and AuditAndEnforce parameters.
 [Read more about EV Signers](https://github.com/HotCakeX/Harden-Windows-Security/wiki/WDAC-Notes#policies-with-requiredev-signers-rule-option)